chen42/presentations/cho_ag.md

 		---
 		[about angina](https://www.mayoclinic.org/diseases-conditions/angina/symptoms-causes/syc-20369373)

-Note: short duration drugs are good for diagnosis Vaospastic angina is defined as ≥90% narrowing of the epicardial coronary arteries on an angiography during the test
+// short duration drugs are good for diagnosis Vaospastic angina is defined as ≥90% narrowing of the epicardial coronary arteries on an angiography during the test

 ---